Ambitious-Ad/easy-Challenge-Two/README.md

 - Writing clean, modular code
 - Making the calculator user-friendly
 - Practicing core concepts (like functions, conditionals, and input handling)
-- learning more about git and github
+- learning more about git and GitHub

+I built this as part of the challenge from r/dailyprogrammer